zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 Our psychologist faces a more challenging puzzle in the case of Oliver Habryka.
 What form of criminal insanity could possibly explain such a total inversion of stated values—to laud a website as "a unique place on the internet where bad ideas do get torn apart in ways that are rare and valuable", and then, in the same breath, ban the very contributor that he himself identified as having done more than almost anyone else to shape that culture of excellence?

-The fact that Habyrka has written a 9000-word post explaining his reasoning would seem to provide the psychologist with a wealth of evidence—only for the mystery to deepen when, on a careful reading the post, one finds that it doesn't stand up to the barest scrutiny.
-It's hard to even know where to begin: untangling the strands of Habyrka's illogic and dishonesty is itself an intimidating task, one that would rightly demand the talents of a discriminating critic of the highest order, someone like ...
+The fact that Habryka has written a 9000-word post explaining his reasoning would seem to provide the psychologist with a wealth of evidence—only for the mystery to deepen when, on a careful reading the post, one finds that it doesn't stand up to the barest scrutiny.
+It's hard to even know where to begin: untangling the strands of Habryka's illogic and dishonesty is itself an intimidating task, one that would rightly demand the talents of a discriminating critic of the highest order, someone like ...

 Well, I guess that's my job now.

 ## If "Every Individual Owns Their Own Judgment of You", Then the Ban Rationale Makes No Sense

-Habyrka goes on to articulate two alleged failure modes of online communities.
+Habryka goes on to articulate two alleged failure modes of online communities.
 In the sneer attractor, people tear others down with nonspecific criticism; in the LinkedIn attractor, people build each other up with nonspecific praise.
 Habryka goes on to say that many users see Achmiz as serving a vital function of preventing _Less Wrong_ from falling into the LinkedIn Attractor.
 He identifies Achmiz as the "bearer of a flag" which is worth quoting in full (bold in original):

 > "Just because you are hurt by, and anxious about others criticizing you or your ideas, doesn't mean we are going to accommodate you.
 It is the responsibility of your audience to determine what they think of you and your contributions.
 >